This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Puree on high until the mixture is smooth.
 Scrape down the sides of chunks of the green stick to the sides of the blender.

-- Add frozen berries, frozen pineapple, fresh ginger root, coconut oil, and chia seeds to the blender.
-Blend again on high until everything is well combined and smooth.
+- Add remaining ingredients and blend again on high until everything is well combined and smooth.

 Notes